zcsinger/just-c/README.md

 # Just C

-This directory will not use any libraries in C. It is interested in writing simple, interesting programs without any assistance.
+This silly project is interested in writing simple, interesting programs in C with a number of unnecessary restrictions.

 In particular, each of the C programs in this project do not have a single ";" or "#" keystroke!
+This means no libraries through include statements, macros, or return statements!

+Despite this, it still is possible to write meaningful programs!

 Below are a collection of challenges, each of which has its solution in [number].c.
+I challenge you to try them yourself!
+There is a hints section on the bottom.

 ## Challenge 1